TradeMe/trade-me-api-wrapper/README.md

-trade-me-api-wrapper
+trade-me-api-wrapper (depricated)
 ====================

-This is a .NET library to authenticate via OAuth, and access data from Trade Me's Developer API.
-To get going, have a look at the examples.
-The library is just being fleshed out, and some of it hasn't been documented properly yet, but it's getting there!
-If you want to help out, then feel free to checkout the source code and contribute!
+This is a now-depricated .NET library to access data from Trade Me's Developer API.
+This project is no longer supported and may not work with the current version of the Trade Me API, expecially where authenticaion is concerned.
+Please check out developer.trademe.co.nz for more info on how to get started accessing our API.